Custom web app vs off-the-shelf software: how to decide

 You need integration that doesn't exist.
 Sometimes the connection between two systems that would transform your operation simply doesn't exist as a plugin or API integration.
 Building a custom layer to connect them — or replacing one with something purpose-built — can unlock significant value.

-We've covered this in more detail in our app development costs post, but the short version:
+More complex work still costs more, but the whole curve has shifted down.
+We've covered this in more detail in our app development costs post, but in broad terms:

-Compare that to the total cost of your current situation: monthly SaaS subscriptions × 12 × number of years, plus the hidden cost of manual work, errors, and process friction.
-Sometimes the maths is clearer than people expect.
+Compare that to your current situation: monthly SaaS subscriptions multiplied across however many tools you're running, plus the hidden cost of manual work, errors, and process friction.
+Sometimes the maths is clearer than people expect — and with lower build costs, it's increasingly tipping toward custom sooner.

 The hybrid approach